TerryXhx/CS263-Project/README.md

 #### BlockEquivCompat

-It states that when the four blocks of two matrices correspond to each other, the two matrices are also equal.
+This lemma states how to judge the equivalence to matrices only involving the comparison of their submatrices.

 ```Coq
 Lemma BlockEquivCompat: